Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 - All contributors must be open to review and feedback on their work from moderators.

-- Contributors will have 2-4 months to produce their work(s).
-Detailed timelines to follow.
+- Contributors will need to complete works in 2-4 months to meet production deadlines.
+Detailed timelines are provided upon acceptance.

 ### Artists